PurpleKingdomGames/tyrian/examples/README.md

 To build most of them, you can just run, for example `sbt counter/fastOptJS`.

 There are exceptions, the bundler example requires `sbt bundler/fastOptJS:webpack` to work.

-And the Mill example has it's own README to follow.
+The [Mill](https://com-lihaoyi.github.io/mill/mill/Intro_to_Mill.html) example has it's own README to follow.

 To run the programs in a browser you will need to have yarn (or npm) installed.